Pratiable/IronworksTranslator/README.md

 A tool that translates FFXIV in-game chat in real-time.

-This version is an improved fork of the original [IronworksTranslator](https://github.com/sappho192/IronworksTranslator) with added support for the Gemini.
+This version is an improved fork of the original [IronworksTranslator](https://github.com/sappho192/IronworksTranslator), incorporating Gemini support along with several new features and quality-of-life improvements.

 ## New Features
-- Gemini translation engine support
+- Gemini translation support
 - Speaker-separated translation for improved accuracy
 - Window position saving between sessions
 - Fixed translation window scroll position (no auto-scrolling when reading previous messages)